Brad Gushue

 Bradley Raymond Gushue, ONL (/ˈgʊʒu/ GUU-zhoo; born June 16, 1980) is a Canadian curler from St. John's, Newfoundland and Labrador.
 Gushue, along with teammates Russ Howard, Mark Nichols, Jamie Korab and Mike Adam, represented Canada in curling at the 2006 Winter Olympics, where they won the gold medal by defeating Finland 10–4.
 He also represented Canada at the 2022 Winter Olympics, where he won a bronze medal.
 In addition to the Olympics, Gushue won the 2017 World Men's Curling Championship with teammates Mark Nichols, Brett Gallant, and Geoff Walker.
-He is a record five-time Brier champion skip, having won in 2017, 2018, 2020, 2022, and 2023 all with Nichols, Gallant and Walker, except for 2023 with E. J. Harnden replacing Gallant.
+He is a record six-time Brier champion skip, having won in 2017, 2018, 2020, 2022, 2023 and 2024 all with Nichols, Gallant and Walker, except for 2023 and 2024 with E. J. Harnden replacing Gallant.
 Their win in 2017 was Newfoundland and Labrador's first Brier title in 41 years.
 At the 2018 Tim Hortons Brier, Gushue set a new record for Brier game wins as a skip, breaking a three-way tie with previous record-holders Russ Howard and Kevin Martin.